patyfarah/GeoAi/README.md

 # GeoAi
-Geo AI projects
-the AI-project-2025 aim to test the Sample4GEO platform.
+The AI-project-2025 aim to test the Sample4GEO platform.
 You can download the notebook and run it directly in google colab.
 The data and Code will be installed from their host location.
 You only need to run the code in sequence.